guyguy2001/txircd/INSTALL.md

 Installation instructions
 =========================

 The following steps can be done either directly to the system or in a virtualenv.
+Ensure that you're running txircd in a Python 3 environment.

 1. Install dependencies:
 `pip install -r requirements.txt`